 The holidays also tempt many people to have a spiked cider or eggnog before they head out on the roads.
-The U.S. Department of Transportation reports that more than 750 fatalities occur in December due to drunk driving.
+During the New Year’s and Christmas periods of 2018, the U.S. Department of Transportation found 285 drunk driving accidents that resulted in fatalities.
 The season brings plenty of celebration and merriment, but it also means more impaired drivers on the road.

 Accidents can happen any time for any reason, but there are some dangers specific to the holiday season that threaten everyone’s safety during the happiest time of the year.

-- Inclement weather can increase risk during the winter season.
+- Inclement weather: The risk of bad weather can increase risk during the winter season.
 Snow, black ice, high winds and hail can all make the holidays a challenging time to be on the road.
 As people travel during the holidays, many drivers face hazardous conditions.

-- Fatigued and stressed driving is especially prevalent during the holidays.
-People might travel further than normal, feel more pressed for time and, this year in particular, tensions may run higher due to several months of dealing with COVID-19.
+- Drowsy or stressed driving: Fatigued and stressed driving is especially prevalent during the holidays.
+People might travel further than normal and feel more pressed for time.

 When is it not a good time to be on the road?